 At EWF, we believe that a rising tide lifts all boats.
 What that means is that the power of the network is exponential – not only in business, but also personally.
 Don’t get discouraged if you don’t know where to start – pick an event or a connection and build from there.
 This series has introduced a blueprint for an approach.
 Get out there and make it your own.

 Want to expand your network and supercharge your career?
 Join us!
 If you’re an executive or business owner, we have peer advisory forums designed to help you make more strategic decisions and take your company and career to new heights.
-If you’re earlier in your career and looking to advance, registration for our Emerging Leaders program is now open!
+If you’re earlier in your career and looking to advance, check out our Emerging Leaders program.